viseshrp/fewdly/README.md

 This will install Django, Django Rest Framework, and some testing libraries.

+If you run

+`python manage.py runserver`

+You should see the Django successful installation page.

 ## Models
 Let's get started with some models.
 We need to represent our data somehow.
 Think about what might be needed in a food app.
 Here are some ideas: